Shynixn/BlockBall/docs/source/faq/ballfallsthroughmap.rst

-The Ball falls through the ground?
+The ball falls through the ground?
 ==================================

 Sometimes the ball is not synchronized with your world or simply requires another relocation distance